A Complete Cycling Nutrition Guide (On & Off the Bike)

 Getting enough calories & variety

 Having a rough idea of the calories burnt during your ride gives you an idea of how much extra food you need to eat to make up the difference.
-If you are trying to lose weight, creating a small calorie deficit is okay, but to help with optimal recovery and improved future performance, make sure that you are getting all the nutrients you need.
+If you are trying to lose weight, creating a small calorie deficit is okay, but to help with optimal recovery and improved future performance, ensure that you are getting all the nutrients you need.

 Minerals & Vitamins

-While there is so much to be said about all the various vitamins and minerals and their range of benefits to performance, there is one vitamin and one mineral that are widely deficient in the American population and offer big performance and health gains when improved upon.
+While there is so much to be said about all the various vitamins and minerals and their range of benefits to performance, one vitamin and one mineral are widely deficient in the American population and potentially offer significant performance and health gains when improved upon.

 Getting enough vitamin D year-round is difficult for most of us, as we primarily get it from sun exposure.
 Vitamin D deficiencies are more likely the further you are from the equator, the darker your skin tone is, the older you are, and if you are overweight.
 For this reason, to get adequate levels without moving to the Caribbean, many people will require a supplement.
 Consult with your doctor for specific advice on supplementation.

 Healthy mitochondria are strongly linked to physical performance and longevity.
-If you doubt that your levels of magnesium are at a good level, have your levels tested in your next check-up at the doctor.
-However, you can get a head-start by eating dark leafy-green vegetables like kale or spinach, and almonds or sunflower seeds, which are all high in magnesium, and should go a long way in helping you to maintain adequate levels.
+If you doubt that your magnesium levels are at a good level, have your levels tested in your next check-up at the doctor.
+However, you can get a head-start by eating dark leafy-green vegetables like kale or spinach and almonds or sunflower seeds, which are all high in magnesium, and should go a long way in helping you to maintain adequate levels.

 Carb Cycling Diet

-The ‘carb cycling diet’ is a dieting protocol that some athletes use to gain the potential health advantages of a low-carb diet, while still being optimally fueled for training and competition.
+The ‘carb cycling diet’ is a dieting protocol that some athletes use to gain the potential health advantages of a low-carb diet while still being optimally fueled for training and competition.
 This is done by increasing the carb-to-fat ratio on training days and lowering it on rest and recovery days.
-It is important to increase the number of fats in your diet with healthy options and avoid highly processed options and trans-fats.
+It is important to increase the number of fats in your diet with healthy options and avoid highly processed options and trans fats.